cdev-framework/cdev-sdk/README.md

 ## Supported Resources
-- Serverless Functions
+- Serverless Function
-- HTTP Endpoints
+- HTTP Endpoint
-- S3 Buckets
+- S3 Bucket
 - Dynamodb
 - Aurora DB (Mysql and Postgres)
 - Sqs
 - Sns
-- Static Site Hosting (Aws Cloudfront)
+- Hosted Static Website (Aws Cloudfront)

 For guides on how to deploy any of these resources, check out our [documentation](https://cdevframework.io/docs/resources)